k8-g/ACNH_API/README.md

     notes = db.relationship('Note', back_populates='wanted_villager')
     ```

-- Notes: This table contains any notes a user might write about their wanted_villagers.
+- Notes: This table contains any notes a user might write about their Wanted Villagers.
 Here they can write what they might need to  invite a villager, what they like about them, etc.

     - `id` (PK): Unique identifier for each note.
     - `wanted_id` (FK): Foreign key linking to the WantedVillagers